omer8888/365_network/code explained/register_and_login.md

 <h3>Error handling:</h3>
-errors copy are constant strings in "error_msgs.php" <br>
+errors copies are constant strings defined on "error_msgs.php" <br>
 in case there is error im inserting the error string into error_array, <br>
 in the html form im checking in each input if the relevant error exists in the error_array <br>
 if yes: presenting the error, (which has specific css class for style) <br>